Lead (inorganic) – Health surveillance – Guide for medical practitioners

 - Occupational Safety and Health Regulations 1996, Subdivision 2 – Lead.

-- Health monitoring for exposure to hazardous chemicals.
-Guide for medical practitioners.
-February 2020.
+- Health monitoring for registered medical practitioners guide (2020).
 Safe Work Australia.

 - Hazardous chemicals requiring health monitoring.
 March 2013.
 Safe Work Australia.